Roy Moore: Education and military service

 Moore was admitted to the United States Military Academy at West Point, New York, on the recommendation of outgoing Democratic U.S. representative Albert Rains, and after confirmation of that nomination by incoming Republican representative James D. Martin of Gadsden.
 He graduated in 1969 with a Bachelor of Science degree.
 With the Vietnam War underway, Moore served in several posts as a military police officer, including Fort Benning, Georgia, and Illesheim, West Germany, before being deployed to South Vietnam.
 Serving as the commander of 188th Military Police Company of the 504th Military Police Battalion, Moore was perceived to be reckless, but very strict.
-He insisted his troops salute him on the battlefield, despite official training which discourages such behavior because salutes can identify an officer to enemy targeting.
+He insisted that his troops salute him on the battlefield, despite official training which discourages such behavior because salutes can identify an officer to enemy targeting.
 Some of his soldiers gave him the derogatory nickname "Captain America", due to his attitude toward discipline.
 This role earned him enemies, and in his autobiography he recalls sleeping on sandbags to avoid a grenade or bomb being tossed under his cot, as many of his men had threatened him with fragging.

 Moore was discharged from the United States Army as a captain in 1974, and was admitted to the University of Alabama School of Law that same year.
-Professors and fellow students held him in low regard due to his incapacity for keen analysis.
+A professor and fellow students held him in low regard due to his incapacity for keen analysis.
+He graduated in 1977 with a Juris Doctor degree and returned to Gadsden.